-What needs to be completed prior to applying to the RN-BSN program?
+What needs to be completed prior to applying to the RN-BSN pathway?

-Am I required to have my RN license prior to staring the program?
+Am I required to have my RN license prior to staring the RN-BSN pathway?

-Applicants do not need an RN license at the time of application; however, to be eligible for the Full-Time (3 semesters) Study Plan, students must obtain a CA RN license by March 1st in their first semester if admitted for Spring or October 1st in their first semester if admitted for Fall.
+Applicants do not need an RN license at the time of application.
+However, to be eligible for the Full-Time (2 semesters) Study Plan, students must obtain a CA RN license within the first semester of the pathway.

-Am I eligible to apply to the RN-BSN program with a foreign degree or coursework?
+Am I eligible to apply to the RN-BSN pathway with a foreign degree or coursework?

 Yes, an applicant may apply with a foreign degree and/or foreign coursework.
 Applicants with foreign degrees/coursework must meet the same admission criteria.
-Although not required, we strongly encourage prospective students with foreign degrees/coursework to have their foreign transcripts evaluated by a foreign transcript evaluation agency to ensure they meet the degree, GPA and prerequisite course requirements prior to applying.
+In addition, prospective students with foreign degrees/coursework must have their foreign transcripts evaluated by a foreign transcript evaluation agency to ensure they meet the degree, GPA and prerequisite course requirements prior to applying.
 For more information, please see the list of Foreign Transcript Evaluation Agencies.

 Will a degree or any coursework completed at a nationally accredited institution transfer to CSUF?

-No. CSUF cannot accept any coursework or degree from an institution that is only nationally accredited.
-An applicant’s coursework, or degree must be completed at a regionally accredited institution.
-Regional accreditation is granted to the university - not the specific program/major.
 To verify the accreditation of a degree, please visit the institution’s website and search for the institution’s accreditation page.
-Regionally accrediting organizations include: MSCHE , NEASC , NCA-HLC , NWCCU , SACS and WASC .
+Regionally accrediting organizations include: MSCHE , NEASC , NCA-HLC , NWCCU , SACS and WSCUC.

-Are letters of recommendation required for the RN-BSN program?
+Are letters of recommendation required for the RN-BSN pathway?

-No. The School of Nursing does not require letters of recommendation for admission in to the nursing program.
+No. The School of Nursing does not require letters of recommendation for admission into the RN-BSN pathway.

-If I am admitted to the RN-BSN program but am unable to attend in the semester I applied, can I defer my admission?
+If I am admitted to the RN-BSN pathway but am unable to attend in the semester I applied, can I defer my admission?

-No, the university does not offer an option to defer admission.
-If an admitted student is unable to start the program, he or she will need to reapply to the RN-BSN for the next application cycle.
+No, the University does not offer an option to defer admission.
+If an admitted student is unable to start the pathway, he or she will need to reapply to the RN-BSN pathway for the next application cycle.

-What are the prerequisite requirements for the RN-BSN program?
+What are the prerequisite requirements for the RN-BSN pathway?